Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Top picks

-• Hummus & Wine: cosy, sharing-focused, strong atmosphere
+• Hummus & Wine: cosy, sharing-focused and social

-• Damaskus Huset Restaurant: local, low-key, authentic flavours
+• Damaskus Huset Restaurant: low-key with authentic flavours

-• Habibi Take Away: dependable, fast and budget-friendly
+• Habibi Take Away: fast, simple and budget-friendly

 Top picks

-• Der Peppern Gror (Bogstadveien): easy vegetarian-friendly Indian choices
+• Der Peppern Gror (Bogstadveien): easy vegetarian Indian options

-• Roti Shop Oslo: bold flavours with good vegetarian potential
+• Roti Shop Oslo: bold flavours with veg choices

 Food halls in Oslo

 Food halls are one of the easiest ways to eat well in Oslo with minimal planning.
-They are perfect when you want variety, good value by Oslo standards, and a flexible meal stop that does not lock your day.
+They are perfect when you want variety, good value by Oslo standards, and a flexible meal stop that keeps your day moving.

 Mathallen Food Hall (best overall)